quozd/awesome-dotnet/README.md

 * [Web Markup Minifier](https://github.com/Taritsyn/WebMarkupMin) - .NET library that contains a set of markup minifiers.
 The objective of this project is to improve the performance of web applications by reducing the size of HTML, XHTML and XML code.

 ## Misc
-* [.NET Fiddle](https://dotnetfiddle.net/) - Write, compile and run C# code in the browser.
-The C# equivalent of JSFiddle.
 * [CSharp Pad](http://csharppad.com) - A web based C# REPL with awesome code completion.
 * [AzureCrawler](https://github.com/yagopv/AzureCrawler) - Take HTML Snapshots for your Angular, Ember, Durandal or any JavaScript applications
 * [BitSharp](https://github.com/pmlyon/BitSharp) - C# Bitcoin Node